-Devil’s Party Press began because we believed that there should be someone publishing older writers who had never been published before.
+Devil’s Party Press LLC began because we believed that there should be someone publishing older writers who had never been published before.
 We believe that the older you get, the better your stories get, and the better you become at telling a story.

 We believe in second acts.

 All of us here have done other things when what we really wanted to do was write.
 And when you write, what you want the most is to be read.
 We know how that feels, and we want to read your stories, and poems, and help you share them with the world.

 We believe in second acts, late bloomers, and aging like a fine wine.
 We believe in you.

 “That’s great for authors, but why should I, a reader, choose your books?”

 Here’s why . . .

 We believe that publishers have an obligation to provide readers with something more than than the latest cookie-cutter bestseller from Danielle Steele, Tom Clancy, or Nora Roberts.